cypress-io/cypress-documentation/source/guides/dashboard/jira-integration.md

 title: Jira Integration
 ---

-The {% url "Cypress Dashboard" https://on.cypress.io/dashboard %} can integrate your Cypress tests with your Jira workflow by enabling the creation of Jira issues from a test failure.
+The {% url "Cypress Dashboard" https://on.cypress.io/dashboard %} can integrate with your Jira workflow to enable:

+- Creating one or more Jira issues for a given a test case directly from the Cypress Dashboard.
+- Viewing of historical log of Jira issues created for or associated for a given test case across test runs.

 ## Installing the Jira integration